Engine Replacement Cost UK: 2026 Price Guide

 How long does engine replacement take?

-Complete engine replacement typically takes 2-5 working days depending on vehicle complexity and parts availability.
-Simple swaps in older cars may be completed in 1-2 days, whilst modern vehicles with complex electronics require additional time for programming and testing.
+Complete engine replacement takes 2-5 working days depending on vehicle complexity and parts availability.
+Simple engines in common cars take 2-3 days, whilst premium vehicles with complex systems may require up to a week including diagnostics and calibration.

 Can I drive with a faulty engine replacement?